MORE CASE STUDIES

-Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by a consortium of global CPGs.
+Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by its global CPG partners.

-In response to growing concern over plastic waste, governments are increasingly implementing regulations around packaging and plastics that will ultimately affect consumer choice.
-For example, today, there are single-use plastic bans scheduled or already implemented in more than 120 countries around the world.
+With over 1.3 trillion glass and plastic bottles produced globally each year, there is growing concern over polllution and plastic waste.
+Governments are increasingly implementing regulations around packaging and plastics that will ultimately affect consumer choice and there are already single-use plastic bans scheduled or implemented in more than 120 countries around the world.

 In addition, CSR and sustainability are now considered fundamental inclusions in corporate strategy.
 Diageo, the maker of Johnnie Walker, Smirnoff and Guinness, has set an aggressive goal for 100 percent of its packaging to be recyclable, reusable or compostable by 2025.